Using flashlight to locate roof leak inside.

 2. Use a flashlight to look for damp or dark areas.

-3. Mark the problematic area with chalk for easy identification3.
+3. Mark the problematic area with chalk for easy identification.

 Quick Fixes for Temporary Roof Leak Repair